REFINER: Reasoning Feedback on Intermediate Representations: Experimental Setup

-\textit{Math Word Problem} (MWP): We train our models on MAWPs \citep{koncel-kedziorski-etal-2016-mawps} dataset and evaluated our models on a challenging dataset SVAMP \citep{patel-etal-2021-nlp}.
+\textbf{Datasets.} We evaluate \ourmodel on three diverse tasks (examples in \Figref{fig:error_overview}).
+We briefly describe the datasets used for each task below. \textit{Math Word Problem} (MWP): We train our models on MAWPs \citep{koncel-kedziorski-etal-2016-mawps} dataset and evaluated our models on a challenging dataset SVAMP \citep{patel-etal-2021-nlp}.
 We evaluate our model on both the equation generation ($z$) and answer prediction ($y$) tasks.
-Similar to \citet{ling-etal-2017-program, amini-etal-2019-mathqa} for equation generation, we replace the numeric values with variable names, for example, $\texttt{number0}$, $\texttt{number1}$, \etc For \textit{Synthetic Natural Language Reasoning} (sNLR), we use the dataset from \citet{liang2022holistic} with the difficulty level as hard.
+Similar to \citet{ling-etal-2017-program, amini-etal-2019-mathqa} for equation generation, we replace the numeric values with variable names, for example, $\texttt{number0}$, $\texttt{number1}$, \etc Further, we also evaluated on GSM8K \citep{cobbe2021gsm8k} dataset which consists of 8.5K high-quality linguistically diverse grade school math word problems.
+For \textit{Synthetic Natural Language Reasoning} (sNLR), we use the dataset from \citet{liang2022holistic} with the difficulty level as hard.
 We evaluate our model on both inference rule generation ($z$) and consequent generation ($y$).
-For \textit{Moral Story} (MS), we use dataset from \citep{emelin-etal-2021-moral}, where we evaluate our model on moral norm ${z}$ and the moral action ${y}$ generation.
+For \textit{Moral Story} (MS), we use a dataset from \citep{emelin-etal-2021-moral}, where we evaluate our model on moral norm ${z}$ and the moral action ${y}$ generation.

-\paragraph{Training Details.} For each task, we train a UnifiedQa-\textsc{T5}-base model (UQA-base) \citep{khashabi-etal-2020-unifiedqa} as a critic (\S \ref{sec_3.1:critic_model}).
+\textbf{Training Details.} For each task, we train a UnifiedQa-\textsc{T5}-base model (UQA-base) \citep{khashabi-etal-2020-unifiedqa} as a critic (\S \ref{sec_3.1:critic_model}).
 For exploration (\S \ref{sec:3.2_generator}), we use nucleus sampling with $p = 0.5$.
 We select the hyper-parameters by the validation loss: for both the generator and critic model, we use the Adam optimizer with a learning rate of $1e^{-4}$.
 Each model is trained for $20$ epochs with early stopping based on validation loss.
 We trained all models on one A100 GPU.
 We run our models with $3$ random seeds and report the average results.
 For the human study, we selected outputs from the best models (baselines and our model) according to automatic metrics.
 We train models with $T=3$ iterations.